mukaiizawa/Paren/man/man1/du.md

         Display for all elements, including files.
     -s
         Limit the display to one level below the specified `DIRECTORY`.
+        Not subject to display, but regarded as subject to aggregation.

 # SEE ALSO
 - `ls(1)`